betterscientificsoftware/bssw.io/Events/2023-02-ECP23-BOF-BSSw-fellowship.md

 - Event Website: https://www.exascaleproject.org/event/2023-ecp-community-bof-days/
 - Organizers: Exascale Computing Project

-The community BOF titled *BSSw Fellowship* will be conducted during the Exacale Computing Project's 2023 Community BOF days.This BOF session provides an opportunity to learn more about how the BSSw fellowship community is impacting better scientific software and to engage with the ECP community.
+The community BOF titled *BSSw Fellowship* will be conducted during the Exacale Computing Project's 2023 Community BOF Days.
+This BOF session provides an opportunity to learn more about how the BSSw fellowship community is impacting better scientific software.

 Event Information | Details
 :--- | :---